 - Meet standard eligibility criteria for all Federal Title IV financial aid, such as not being in default on a student loan and maintaining satisfactory academic progress

 What is an Agreement to Serve?

 Each award year, a TEACH Grant recipient must sign an Agreement to Serve (ATS) that explains that the recipient must teach for four years within eight years of completing or ceasing enrollment in a TEACH Grant-eligible program as a full-time highly qualified teacher in a low-income elementary or secondary school in a high-need field.
 According to contractual obligations, a minimum of fifty percent of classes taught must be in a high-need field.
-You will need your Federal Student Aid PIN to access and sign the ATS.
+You will need your FSA ID to access and sign the ATS.
 See directions below in “Steps to Follow.”